 Casablanca is the largest city in Morocco and a common entry-point into The country.
 The city, which is commonly called ‘Casa’, sits in the Northwestern corner of Africa – roughly one-hour south of Rabat and 3-hours from Fes.
 The city is most remembered as the feature of the 1942 film Casablanca which starred Humphrey Bogart.
-Visitors can appreciate the delicate blending of old and new architecture in the city.
+Visitors will appreciate the delicate blending of old and new architecture in the city.
 Although the city appears no different than any other megacity (take Los Angeles for example), a closer look will reveal leftover remnants of the French Colonization of Morocco.
 I highly recommend paying a visit (at least a day!) to this historic yet decidedly modern city.

 The weather in Casablanca Morocco is fairly pleasant year-round.
 There aren’t any weather-related issues to look out for other than in the Summer when temperatures will occasionally rise into the 90’s.

 Spring and Fall: Temperatures in the spring and fall are quite agreeable.
 This makes a great time to visit, especially considering the low humidity experienced in Casablanca.